thedodd/nipper/README.md

   </a>
 </div>

+**NOTE WELL:** this is a temporary fork & release of the upstream [nipper](https://github.com/importcjj/nipper) crate, as the [Trunk project]() was blocked on a few needed features.
+These changes are intended to be merged upstream ASAP.

 Nipper based on HTML crate html5ever and the CSS selector crate selectors.
 You can use the jQuery-like syntax to query and manipulate an HTML document quickly. **Not only can query, but also can modify**.